martijndeh/lego/README.md

 SELECT * FROM users WHERE name = $1
 ```

-## Breaking changes in 2.x

-- `Lego#sql` now memoizes the query's result.
-- Queries in transactions now always get executed in series, in chronological order instead of the returned `Lego#sql` first and then the other queries.
-- The internal API has changed.
-If you were depending on private methods please review your code.

 ## Quick start

 Lego uses ES6 template strings.
 From the template string, a parameterized query is created and passed to the driver.
 The driver creates a pool of connections with the url from `process.env.DATABASE_URL`.